microsoft/fluentui/apps/public-docsite/src/pages/Styles/M365ProductIconsPage/docs/web/M365ProductIconsImplementation.md

-To use the Microsoft 365 multicolor brand icons, select the format and size that best meets your needs.
+To use the Microsoft 365 multicolor product icons, select the format and size that best meets your needs.
 Fluent UI includes a media query that automatically selects the right image file for the pixel density of the screen you’re targeting.

 The following code shows you how to specify a 96px product icon by brand using the [office-ui-fabric-core](https://github.com/OfficeDev/office-ui-fabric-core) CSS and a `<div>` element: